adin11/Hypothesis-test-Employee-Performance/README.md

-# 🎓 Hypothesis Testing on Student Performance Based on Training Attendance
+# Hypothesis Testing on Employee Performance Based on Training Attendance

-This project performs hypothesis testing to determine whether attending a training session improves students' performance scores.
+This project performs hypothesis testing to determine whether attending a training session improves the performance scores of employee's.
 We apply statistical techniques (specifically Welch’s t-test) to check if the difference between the two groups is statistically significant.

 ---

-## 📘 What is Hypothesis Testing?
+## What is Hypothesis Testing?

 Hypothesis Testing is a statistical method used to make inferences about a population from sample data.
 It helps decide whether to: